-- 5 Mineral products - 6 Products of chemical or allied industries - 7 Plastics and articles thereof; rubber and articles thereof - 8 Raw hide and skins, leather, fur skins and articles thereof - 9 Wood and articles of wood - Pulp of wood or of other fibrous cellulosic material - 11 Textiles and textile articles - Footwear, headgear, umbrellas, walking sticks etc. - 13 Articles of stone, plaster, cement, asbestos, mica or similar materials - Natural or cultured pearls, precious or semi precious stones, metals etc. - Base metals and articles of base metal - Machinery and mechanical appliances, electrical equipment & appliances - 17 Vehicles, aircraft, vessels and associated transport equipment - 18 Optical, photographic, measuring, checking, precision medical or surgical instruments - 19 Arms and ammunition; parts and accessories thereof - 20 Miscellaneous manufactured articles - Works of arts, collectors, pieces and antiques and special transaction nes
+- 5 Mineral products - 6 Products of chemical or allied industries - 7 Plastics and articles thereof; rubber and articles thereof - 8 Raw hide and skins, leather, fur skins and articles thereof Wood and articles of wood - 9 Pulp of wood or of other fibrous cellulosic material - 10 Textiles and textile articles - 11 Footwear, headgear, umbrellas, walking sticks etc. - 12 Articles of stone, plaster, cement, asbestos, mica or similar materials - 13 Natural or cultured pearls, precious or semi precious stones, metals etc. - 14 Base metals and articles of base metal - 15 Machinery and mechanical appliances, electrical equipment & appliances - 16 Vehicles, aircraft, vessels and associated transport equipment - 17 Optical, photographic, measuring, checking, precision medical or surgical instruments - 18 Arms and ammunition; parts and accessories thereof - 19 Miscellaneous manufactured articles - 20 Works of arts, collectors, pieces and antiques and special transaction nes

 The exports for which payments are not received during the reference month are not covered in reporting by banks.
-Moreover, exports through land borne trade, goods procured at ports and proportionate share of the foreign companies in exported crude oil extracted in Pakistan are covered under other exports.
+Moreover, exports through land borne trade, goods procured at ports are covered under other exports.
 To arrive at the actual exports used in balance of payments statistics, the component of freight is subtracted; outstanding export bills and other items unaccounted for are added to export receipts realized by the banks during the reference year.
 From FY06, the publication provides information on actual exports used in balance of payments.
-Commodity-wise and country-wise details are provided only for export receipts through authorized dealers in the relevant statements and the remaining exports are reported as other exports.
+Commodity-wise and country- wise details are provided only for export receipts through authorized dealers in the relevant statements and the remaining exports are reported as other exports.

 Due to the increasing tendency for trade agreements to cover services as well as goods it was decided to include data on export of services in the publication since FY07.
-The data will help the government and policy makers in planning and promoting trade in services.
+The data will help the governmentand policy makers in planning and promoting trade in services.
 The data on trade in services that takes place between residents and non-residents is compiled according to the definitions and classification of the IMF's Manual of Balance of Payments and International Investment Position (BPM6).
 The classification provides a coherent structure of the services sector, which facilitates analytical studies, and bilateral comparisons of particular components or overall transactions in the sector.
 The BPM6 classification of services sector has the following 12 standard components:-

 - 1. Manufacturing services on physical inputs owned by others

 - 2. Maintenance and repair services n.i.e.

 - 3. Transport

 - 4. Travel

 - 5. Construction

 - 6. Insurance and pension services

 - 7. Financial services

 - 8. Charges for the use of intellectual property

 - 9. Telecommunications, computer, and information

 - 10. Other business services

-- 11. Personal, cultural, and recreational services - 12.
-Government goods and services n.i.e.
+- 11. Personal, cultural, and recreational services

+- 12. Government goods and services n.i.e.